IRA Accounts: Traditional and Roth

 Not everyone gets to take advantage of IRAs as there are eligibility restrictions based on your income or employment status.
-There are also caps to on how much you can contribute each year and penalties for withdrawing money before the designated retirement age.
+There are also caps on how much you can contribute each year and penalties for withdrawing money before the designated retirement age.

 What are the different types of IRAs?

 There are three types of IRAs that offer additional benefits: